 Rooms: There are 199 rooms including 18 suites spread across the townhouses.
 The rooms range from standard up to the Principal suite which occupies the raised ground floor of one of the original Georgian townhouses.
 Our Superior Room was both cosy and chic with Principal signatures like the red telephone by the bed and a tuck box with crisps and Tunnock’s Caramel Wafers.
 The rooms are said to celebrate the golden age of travel, and each room is rather like staying in a cabin which sometimes likes to pose as a railway carriage with suitcase fastening-esque fixtures.
 Eclectic art adorns the wall, we particularly liked the stag wearing a top hat and books and shelved are lined with cocktail shakers and trinkets.

-Travelling to Scotland took be the best part of eight hours thanks to flight delays (at least Ryanair is consistently inconsistent) so when we arrived gone midnight I couldn’t be more grateful for the rainfall shower in the bathroom and the pillows which were sumptuously soft.
-It was the first time in a long time that I didn’t sleep like a baby (waking up every hour and refusing to sleep).
+Travelling to Scotland took me the best part of eight hours thanks to flight delays (at least Ryanair is consistently inconsistent) so when we arrived gone midnight I couldn’t be more grateful for the rainfall shower in the bathroom and the pillows which were sumptuously soft.
+It was the first time in a long time that I didn’t sleep like a baby (waking up every hour crying hystericall).
 In the morning there was fresh coffee and fresh milk – hurrah!
-I used to work in a hotel and we always offered guests fresh milk to take up to their bedrooms, because surely, we can do better than UHT, and yet even in top hotels you find those awful little pods and they never leave enough.
+I used to work in a hotel and we always offered guests fresh milk to take up to their bedrooms, because surely we can do better than UHT?
+Yet even in top hotels you find those awful little pods and they never leave enough.
+Rant over.

 Breakfast, snacks and comfort food is served in The Garden, an Instagrammer’s paradise.
 Filled with trailing plants, wicker chairs, palm prints and hanging baskets.
 They do an excellent Scotch beef burger with smoked brie, chipotle relish and big cut chips and their beetroot hummus with feta and dukkah was particularly good.
 For pudding expect the likes of white chocolate, banana and peanut butter pudding with chocolate sauce and date sorbet or yoghurt mousse with crushed raspberries.

 Things to Do: Previously having scoffed at hotel gyms, because clearly, I am there to lie in only surfacing for breakfast before returning to bed until check out.
-Not anymore though, not surprisingly I was the only one in there on a Sunday morning which meant I had free reign which was fine by me because it’s an excellent gym.
+Not anymore though as I decided to venture to the gym one morning.
+Not surprisingly I was the only one in there on a Sunday morning which meant I had free reign which was fine by me because it’s an excellent gym.
 Not just an afterthought or a small room crammed with machinery, this gym has a dedicated weights section, free weights area, spin studio and a good range of cardio machines.
 If the gym seems too taxing then you’ll also find a subterranean swimming pool, steam room and sauna, which all guests can use.
 They also have a spa where treatments include OSKIA glow facials and eye treatments, ishga body and facial massages and OPI ProSpa manicures and pedicures.

 Go With: Given that the hotel is in the city centre there aren’t large grounds for children to run around in, so apart from children who might want more space to run around then The Principal Edinburgh Charlotte Square is for anyone and everyone.
 It’s modern, yet traditional, it’s got that old-school charm about it without being pretentious.